james-willis/zarr-layer-examples/README.md

-# Zarr-GL Examples
+# Zarr-Layer Examples

-A collection of interactive web examples demonstrating how to visualize geospatial Zarr datasets using [zarr-gl](https://github.com/carbonplan/zarr-gl) and MapLibre GL.
+A collection of interactive web examples demonstrating how to visualize geospatial Zarr datasets using [@carbonplan/zarr-layer](https://github.com/carbonplan/zarr-layer) and MapLibre GL.

-A lot of this code is derived from the examples in the [zarr-gl repo](https://github.com/carderne/zarr-gl)

 ## What's Inside